Students seem to understand how to take notes from a professor who lectures from an outline and often writes points on the board or power points.

 It seems like a more challenging process to take notes from a class discussion.
 Of course each discussion can go in a different direction, but there are some basic points to keep in mind regarding discussion notes.

 - Pay attention to your faculty member.
-If there are points that they hear and then elaborate upon, that means they probably thought there was something "meaty" there; take notes on it and look it up after class if you didn't recall that section of material.
+If there are points that they hear a student share and then elaborate upon, that means they probably thought there was something "meaty" there; take notes on it and look it up after class if you didn't recall that section of material.

 - Try to keep track of trends in the discussion; points or aspects of the work that are repeatedly brought up in different ways.
 It might be indicating the importance of a section of work and if you had not focused on it previously, you might want to review it.